Indiana’s Medicaid Waiver Programs:

 • Eligible individuals aging out of Department of Education, Department of Child Services or supported group living; and

-• Eligible individuals requesting to leave a Large Private Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/ID).
+• Eligible individuals requesting to leave a Large Private Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID).

-If you/your family member has been deemed ineligible, you have the right to appeal the decision within 33 calendar days of the date of the notice.
-Instructions about this process can be found at http://www.in.gov/fssa/ddrs/4312.htm.
+If you/your family member has been deemed ineligible, you have the right to appeal the decision within 30 calendar days of the date of the notice.
+Instructions about this process can be found at:

-For the current Division of Disability and Rehabilitative Services 2012 Waiver Manual, please see: http://www.in.gov/fssa/files/DDRS_Waiver_Manual_Fall_2012.pdf.
-If you have additional questions that cannot be answered by this manual or this article, you can also contact the Bureau of Developmental Disabilities Helpline: BDDSHelp.BDDSHelp@fssa.IN.gov.
+For the current Division of Disability and Rehabilitative Services, frequently asked questions page see: http://www.in.gov/fssa/ddrs/4245.htm.
+If you have additional questions that cannot be answered by this sources, you can also contact the Bureau of Developmental Disabilities Helpline: BDDSHelp.BDDSHelp@fssa.IN.gov.

 Medical Medicaid Waivers